Last Updated on May 6, 2021 by Helga Dosa

 The Duomo of Stilo was made in the 14th century but has been renovated extensively in the centuries after that.
-At one point of time the cathedral was one of the oldest Episcopal sees in the region.
-There are several noteworthy factors in the cathedral, the Gothic portal which is pointed and is surrounded by several small columns.
+At one point in time, the cathedral was one of the oldest Episcopal sees in the region.
+There are several noteworthy factors in the cathedral, the Gothic portal is pointed and is surrounded by several small columns.
 Another beautiful element is the stone sculpture close to the portal which has two birds facing each other and is in the Norman style of craftsmanship.
-There is also a beautiful canvas Paradise from 17th century which was made by Batistello, a famous Neapolitan painter.
+There is also a beautiful canvas Paradise from the 17th century which was made by Batistello, a famous Neapolitan painter.

 The Norman Castle

 The Norman Castle is definitely worth a visit since it is one of the most interesting monuments in Stilo.
 The castle is built on top of Mount Consolino by Roger II.
 Visitors can reach the castle on foot through a path that provides beautiful views along the way.
 Only ruins of the castle remain today.

 Stilo is located 151 km from Reggio Calabria but it’s quite easy to get to the town.
 Visitors coming from other regions in Italy can easily reach Reggio Calabria by train since it is well connected to most destinations in Italy.
 From Reggio Calabria visitors can reach Stilo by bus.
 The state buses depart a few times every day from the main bus station in Reggio Calabria and also from the other smaller towns and communes in the province.
 Getting tickets is quite easy; they can be bought from the bus station itself.
 Another option is to drive down to the town from Reggio Calabria using a rental car.

 Moving Around the Town